 Yet they could not save everybody.
 Having tasted freedom, several thousand died in the days after May 5.
 It was an unimaginable end for men so close to new, better lives.
 Over 3,000 of them were interred in the grounds next to the Mauthausen and Gusen facilities.

-Stunningly, Ziereis did not flee the vicinity of the camp.
+Stunningly, Ziereis did not immediately flee the vicinity of the camp.
 On the contrary, he later claimed to have watched through his field glasses as the Americans accepted the surrender of SS units.
 Perhaps the long years of brutality he oversaw as commandant had degraded his mental capacities.
-Someone laid eyes on Ziereis just five days after Mauthausen was set free.
+A few weeks after Mauthausen's liberation, someone laid eyes on Ziereis near his hunting lodge.
 When American soldiers attempted to arrest him, he opened fire on them.
 Shot in the process, Ziereis had little choice but undergo questioning by American interrogators and by Maršálek in the 131st US Evacuation Hospital.
 Before this arch-criminal expired from his wounds on May 24, 1945, he shifted blame for what transpired in Mauthausen to his superiors in the SS and the Nazi Party.
+After he died, his corpse was decorated with swastikas by former inmates and unceremoniously hung on the fence of the Gusen subcamp.

 From August 1938 until May 1945, Mauthausen was a site of torment, slave labor, and mass death.
 For 90,000-95,000 people, liberation came far too late.
 With many comrades and friends, Hans Maršálek devoted much of his long postwar life to establishing and maintaining a memorial at Mauthausen for the murdered, as well as documenting in print the history of the camp.
 The brilliance of the work he and others began in the immediate postwar years goes straight to the visitor’s heart.
 Among the many memories I occasionally tap from my trip was the sight of the Spanish, Soviet, Bulgarian, Romanian, Hungarian, Polish, and Italian monuments to their dead.
 The inscriptions stress the Nazis’ annihilation of human beings from across Europe who stood against their racial-political vision—but also the defiance and refusal to succumb to Hitler, Himmler, and Ziereis.